aws-samples/aws-hpc-tutorials/content/05-AWS Batch/03-create-docker-repo.md

 tags = ["tutorial", "install", "AWS", "batch", "Docker", "ECR"]
 +++

 In this step, you will create a private container repository in [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/) and upload your newly created container image for use with AWS Batch.
-The AWS Management Console is used here, however later in the workshop you will use AWS CLI commands for these tasks.
+The AWS Management Console is used for these steps, however later in the workshop you will use AWS CLI commands to accomplish these tasks.

 ### Create an Amazon ECR Repository
 1. Navigate to [Amazon ECR](https://console.aws.amazon.com/ecr/home).